 Are there free things to do in Albuquerque?

-Some of the best Albuquerque, New Mexico tourist attractions are totally free!
+Some of the best Albuquerque, New Mexico, tourist attractions are free!
 The Petroglyph National Monument is a fascinating look into the area’s history and comes at no charge.
-The Maxwell Museum of Anthropology is a free museum, while most of the other museums in town have free days or nights every so often that you can take advantage of.
+The Maxwell Museum of Anthropology is free, while most other museums in town have free days or nights every so often that you can take advantage of.

 - New Mexico vs Colorado: Which Is Better?

 - Cheap Places to Visit in the US

 - Places to Visit in Your 20s in the US

 Woodrow is a travel writer who wants to do and see just about everything.
 He’s been to 40+ countries, all 50 US states plus Puerto Rico and the USVI, and is currently living in France and exploring Europe.
 Woodrow is an expert in travel hacking, finding bargain flights, and coined the term “upgrade engineering” referring to his talent to upgrade simple hotel room bookings into suite stays.
 Woodrow loves SCUBA diving, fishing, and all things aviation.